acomito/react-material-ui-wordpress/README.md

   </tbody>
 </table>

+## What You're Working With

+* React
+* Meteor
+* React-Router
+* Material-UI
+* React-Formsey (and React-Formsey-Material)
+* Redux, mobx, or flux are NOT incorporated at this time
+* And of course you'll be connecting with your WordPress site's API (not included in this package)

 ## Getting Started

 Same as the regular base project.
 See https://themeteorchef.com/base/getting-started/

+What is differet:

+* Make sure you have the wordpress api plugin installed on your wordpress website. [this youtube video may be helpful](https://www.youtube.com/watch?v=-yeW5sntRRU)
+* go into base-material-ui-wordpress into `imports/startup/server/rest2ddp.js` and add your endpoint/url for your blog posts, etc. (see rest2dpp docs for more info)
+* You should be

 ## Changes from ORIGINAL Base - Overall